This article has links to products and services we love, which we may make commission from.

 OK, plastic police rant over.
 There are two types of travel water bottles you can choose from and it depends on your trip.

-If you are going somewhere a little more exotic and the water can’t be trusted you need a filter and purification system but the good news is that there are now bottles that do the whole process for you.
-The two main brands are LifeStraw(worldwide) and Water-to-Go (Europe only, sorry, quote TSA15 at checkout for 15% off).
+If you are going to a country where you can’t drink the water, you need a filter and purification system and the good news is that there are now bottles that do the whole process for you.

-I have a new favourite item of travel gear and that is my Mountain Equipment Rupal rain jacket.
-I think it is the neatest looking raincoat on the market and I know it sounds superficial to list style as one of the main reasons for purchasing a jacket but deep down we all want to look good when we are drowning in a downpour.
+I think it is the neatest looking raincoat on the market and I know it sounds superficial to list-style as one of the main reasons for purchasing a jacket but deep down we all want to look good when we are drowning in a downpour.

 The Rupal ticks all of the functionality boxes too – it has three-layer GORE-TEX, an adjustable hood so you can still see when it is raining and huge pockets on the front big enough for phones, maps and even small cameras.